What is niche keyword research?

 How To Do Niche Keyword Research.

-Although you can use some free tools to do some high-level keyword research, most of the free tools are very limited, so will be your results.
+Although you can use some free tools to do some high-level keyword research, most of the free tools are very limited, so you’ll probably get the best results.

 For the purpose of this article, I will teach you how to do niche keyword research with SE ranking since it offers a 14-day free trial and is one of the most affordable SEO tools out there.

-Although there are several methods you can use to brainstorm keyword ideas, some of the most quick and effectives are:
+Although there are several methods you can use to brainstorm keyword ideas, some of the quickest and most effective are: